icub-tech-iit/documentation/docs/icub_testing/encoders_manual.md

 # Robot Testing - Encoders and Joints limit (manual)
 This page shows how to manually run tests on the robot using the icub-tests package and Robot Testing Framework.

-# Preliminary actions
+## Preliminary actions
 In order to use the tests available for icub, it is necessary to compile the robotology-superbuild with the `ROBOT_TESTING_FRAMEWORK` flag enabled.
 This will create a folder in the source code where you will find the suites to run for testing encoders and joint limits.

 ## Test Encoders

+### Optical Encoders Drift
-**Optical Encoders Drift** = this test moves each joint for 1000 cycles and prints out the motor encoder sinusoid.
+This test moves each joint for 1000 cycles and prints out the motor encoder sinusoid.
 It is important to check if the encoder eventually drifts -meaning that the optical disk is dirty and it needs to be cleaned.
 The drifting can be seen as a slope in the plot:

 ![image](https://user-images.githubusercontent.com/61685519/99657660-c37d6700-2a5e-11eb-9175-cf683e71121e.png)